stoplightio/docs/articles/testing/continuous-integration-jenkins.md

 When running `prism conduct`, you can:

-* Use the Scenario SRN
 * Include the Scenario JSON on your CI server, and pass in its absolute file path
 * Pass in the absolute URL to the scenario JSON served up via HTTP

 <!-- theme: warning -->

-> Don't forget to pass in any required environment values with the --env command line flag (or you can provide the filepath to a json file with your environment variables)!
+> Don't forget to pass in any required environment values with the --env command
+> line flag (or you can provide the filepath to a json file with your environment
+> variables)!

 <!-- theme: info -->

 > Did you know?
-You can find the full command to run your scenario collection or individual scenarios in the Stoplight application.
-Click on the "Home" button of a scenario under "Trigger This Collection".
+You can find the full command to run your scenario collection
+> or individual scenarios in the Stoplight application.
+Click on the "Home"
+> button of a scenario under "Trigger This Collection".

 ## Using the Plugin